Xingyuj/user-management-system/README.md

     ./start.sh
 ```
 This script will call docker-compose and run DML to insert test data.
-**if insert sql failed, which may caused by container not ready.
+**If insert sql failed, which may caused by container not ready.
 Please run this script again.** After all docker containers start, you should be able to visit http://127.0.0.1:8080/swagger-ui.html to check the system API doc.

 ### How to test
 Run unit tests